top of page

 PhD, MSW, LICSW, PIP

-Dr. D. Scott Batey (he/him) is the Co-Director of the Magic City Research Institute.
-An Associate Professor in the School of Social Work at Tulane University, Dr. Batey’s research focuses on eliminating health disparities, especially those prominent along the HIV Care Continuum.
+Dr. D. Scott Batey (he/him) is the Director of the Magic City Research Institute.
+Professor in the School of Social Work at Tulane University (Scott Batey, PhD, MSW | Tulane School of Social Work), Dr. Batey’s research focuses on eliminating health disparities, especially those prominent along the HIV Care Continuum.
 Within this framework, he conducts mixed-methods research to answer important research questions.
-Informed by 26 years’ experience as a licensed social work clinician, his implementation research especially leverages the inherent skills of social workers to uniquely deliver evidence-based interventions; it is routinely community-placed and community-driven.
-Dr. Batey is PI, site PI (Investigator of Record), or Co-I on several ongoing NIH studies, including MPI on the NINR award, CHAMPS: A randomized trial of a Community Health Worker intervention for persons living with HIV in two high priority settings (R01NR019758-01, MPI: D.S.
-Batey & R. Schnall).
+Informed by 29 years’ experience as a licensed social work clinician (both in Alabama and Louisiana), his implementation research especially leverages the inherent skills of social workers to uniquely deliver evidence-based interventions; it is routinely community-placed and community-driven.
+Dr. Batey is PI, site PI (Investigator of Record), or Co-I on several ongoing NIH studies, currently partnering with investigators at Columbia University, Johns Hopkins University, University of Alabama, University of Alabama at Birmingham (UAB), University of Chicago, and University of Washington.
 His major scientific contributions center on implementation of promising interventions and delivery strategies that effectively and efficiently address gaps in the HIV care continuum, utilize evidence-based social work practice, reduce health-related stigmas, and optimize the primary medical clinic-community interface.
-Prior to his transition to Tulane in 2022, Dr. Batey led the UAB Center for AIDS Research’s (CFAR’s) community engagement efforts, and he maintains his affiliation as Scientist with the CFAR.
-Dr. Batey lives with his husband of 28 years, Bryan, and their two French bulldogs, Napoleon and Ollie Merle.
+Prior to his transition to Tulane in 2022, Dr. Batey led the UAB Center for AIDS Research’s (CFAR’s) community engagement efforts, and he maintains his affiliation as Scientist with the CFAR (Home - Center for AIDS Research).
+He is a faculty scientist with The Center for Infectious Disease and Nursing Innovation | CIDNI at Johns Hopkins University.
+Dr. Batey lives with his husband of 32 years, Bryan, and their three French bulldogs, Napoleon, Ollie Merle, and Lisette.

 Josh Bruce